chris22smith/chris22smith.github.io/src/blog/marketing-through-facebook-for-free.md

 <strong>Import your Existing Content</strong>

 If you have a website using an RSS Feed then <a href="https://www.facebook.com" target="_blank">Facebook</a> allows you to import this into your profile or page, writing content to the news feed with each update.
-Here's my own <a href="https://www.facebook.com/home.php?src=fftb#/pages/Chris-Smith-Web-Development/6761319987" target="_blank">web development Facebook Page</a> which imports the content from my <a href="https://www.chris-smith-web.com/wp/?feed=rss2" target="_blank">web development RSS feed</a>.<a href="https://www.facebook.com/home.php?src=fftb#/pages/Chris-Smith-Web-Development/6761319987" target="_blank"></a>
+Here's my own <a href="https://www.facebook.com/home.php?src=fftb#/pages/Chris-Smith-Web-Development/6761319987" target="_blank">web development Facebook Page</a> which imports the content from my web development RSS feed.<a href="https://www.facebook.com/home.php?src=fftb#/pages/Chris-Smith-Web-Development/6761319987" target="_blank"></a>

 <strong>And finally, a couple of don'ts...</strong>